Bulb plants can be arranged in a very simple manner.

 a 12x12 inch (30x30cm) Air Space

-By doing some experiments; you will know each and individual bulbs plant's exact flowering time; and you can do it right for the next time; if you choose to use the same types of flowers bulbs; for a special show.
+By doing some experiments; you will know each and individual bulbs plant's exact flowering time; and you can do it right for the next time; if you are preparing to use the same types of flowers bulbs; for a special show.